Kunt and the Gang

-Following numerous years playing at smaller venues, and building a niche audience, in 2010, his act first reached chart success when his single "Use My Arsehole as a Cunt (The Nick Clegg Story)" reached number No. 66 in the UK Singles Chart at Christmas time.
+Kunt and the Gang rose to prominence making crude synthpop songs related to sexual intercourse and controversial public figures, including paedophiles Jimmy Savile and Rolf Harris, and was initially active from 2003 to 2016.
+In 2010, Clements first achieved chart success when his single "Use My Arsehole as a Cunt (The Nick Clegg Story)" reached number No. 66 on the UK Singles Chart at Christmas time.
 The following year, another single, "Fucksticks (Royal Wedding Souvenir Version)", also entered the same chart, this time at number No. 63.

-He released ten studio albums before retiring his main act on a full-time basis in 2016, and published an autobiography in December 2018.
+He released ten studio albums before retiring his main act in 2016, and published an autobiography, iKunt, in December 2018.